 - Checklist item Investigate High-Availability options for content distribution added

 I added some checklist items.
 One, "Come up with an upgrade policy" is a little ambiguous, but I'm not sure how to phrase it more accurately.
 It refers to the upgrade policy of the Pulp installation being used to distribute Pulp, and whether we want to always keep it up to date with the latest release, or only update it as-needed.
 It doesn't refer to how we update the versions of pulp being distributed, that's a separate checklist item.

 #7 Updated by bmbouter over 3 years ago

 I think OS1 has been shutdown or nearly shutdown at this point.
 Open Source and Standards (OSAS) has offered some hosting for upstream Pulp's needs, like maybe hosting this environment.
 I'm emailing them to get some more details about hosting a Pulp inside the OSAS infrastructure.

-#12 Updated by bizhang about 3 years ago
+#12 Updated by bizhang over 3 years ago

 - Description updated (diff)

 bmbouter, since this is public facing people should be using it to consume our bits.
 I don't think we'll be distributing out the pulp3 bits to fedorapeople, but can be convinced otherwise.